 How do you dry the PSP resin container?

 – Got resin everywhere?
 Isopropyl Alcohol (IPA) is very useful.
 It’s the same stuff you use to rinse off extra resin, and it cleans the resin off your computer mouse or keyboard just as well.
-Note: Do not use IPA on the red or orange printer covers, because it will cause frosting.
+Note: Do not use IPA on printer acrylic covers, because it will cause frosting.

-– Make sure the cover is on top of the printer.
+– Make sure the UV blocking cover is on top of the printer.

 Still have questions?
 Leave us a comment below!